Characterization of two-level system noise for microwave kinetic inductance detector comprising niobium film on silicon substrate: Discussions

 \section{Discussions}

 We successfully reduced TLS noise by employing a wide CPW geometry fabricated specifically for this study.
 The overall difference in $N_{\rm TLS}$ that we observed between the two types of MKIDs is approximately 5.5 dB, according to the naive averages from Tables 3~--~6.
+Uncertainty of $Q_r$ in this measurement is below 2 \%, and it propagates to be 4 \% uncertainty for $N_{\rm TLS}$.
 We interpret this improvement results from the reduction in the electric field density at the CPW.
-As mentioned in section 3, the magnitude of the electric field density for the Wide-MKID was estimated at approximately 6 dB lower than that for the Narrow-MKID.
+As mentioned in section 3, the magnitude of the electric field density for the Wide-MKID was predicted at approximately 6 dB lower than that for the Narrow-MKID.
 As this estimation is close to the observed improvement for the $N_{\rm TLS}$, it can be inferred that our results support the TLS noise mechanism described in section~2.

 However, despite reducing the TLS noise, the wide CPW geometry possesses a disadvantage: the wide gap in the resonator circuit causes the radiation loss in the microwaves fed into it~\cite{24, 26, 27}, which degrades the internal quality factor,